tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 - SSH - Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.

-## Code
+### Code

 Code should be executable.
 Don't abbreviate code examples.
-They reader should be able to copy and paste and use the sample with minimal effort.
+The reader should be able to copy and paste and use the sample with minimal effort.

 - When referring to code in a sentence use backticks.
 - If the code spans more than one line, use a code block.
 For example, functions will be a code block.